Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 *********************************

 **Nuitka** has plugins and configurations to deal with copying **DLLs** needed by some packages.
 It covers **NumPy**, **SciPy**, **Tkinter**, and practically all popular packages.

 The **DLLs** need special treatment to be able to run on other systems, merely copying them is not working and will give strange errors at runtime.

 Sometimes, newer versions of packages, such as **NumPy**, can be unsupported.
 In this situation, you will have to raise an issue so we can also add support for it.

-If you want to manually add a DLL or an EXE because it is your project only, you must use user Yaml files describing their location.
+If you want to manually add a DLL or an EXE because it is your project only, you must use user Yaml files to describe their location.

 The reference for the syntax to use with examples is in the :doc:`Nuitka Package Configuration </user-documentation/nuitka-package-config>` page.